 Social Stories™: Social Stories™ describe an event or situation with the intent of explaining the circumstances, perspectives, and expected behaviors that occur during the event or situation.
 To be effective, Social Stories™ should be highly individualized.
 Frequently, they may include pictures or photos of the individuals involved.
 They can be particularly helpful when preparing for an out of the ordinary situation, such as school picture day or a fire alarm, or when preparing for a new or difficult activity, for example, going to a restaurant, on a field trip, to a party, or to the dentist.
 Once created, a Social Story™ should be read to the individual many times until the expectations conveyed in the story are well understood.
 Social Stories™ can be created on an iPad® or other electronic device, which may make them more accessible and/or desirable for some students.

-Picture Schedules: One of the common features of many individuals with ASD is the need for routine and structure.
+Picture Schedules: One of the common features of many individuals on the autism spectrum is the need for routine and structure.
 Picture schedules provide a visual representation of what is going to happen during the day or within a certain part of the day (for example, the details of a certain activity).
 They are helpful in reducing worry over “what comes next” and in helping smooth transitions.
 To be most effective, teachers and caregivers should check off or otherwise indicate when an activity has been completed (or have the child do it)

 Choice Boards: Choice boards display a limited number of options for activities.
-Sometimes individuals with autism have difficulty figuring out what to do next.
+Sometimes individuals on the autism spectrum have difficulty figuring out what to do next.
 A choice board can help simplify the decision making process and promote independence.

-Visual Communication Systems: Every individual with ASD has difficulty with communication, whether or not they are able to speak.
+Visual Communication Systems: Every individual on the autism spectrum has difficulty with communication, whether or not they are able to speak.
 A visual communication system uses picture symbols in place of words and can be useful to some degree with all children, regardless of verbal language ability.
 Two common visual communication systems are the Picture Exchange Communication System™ (PECS) and sign language.

 Behavior Charts/Reward Systems: Behavior charts and reward systems are a good way to positively reinforce desired behaviors.
 They target only a few behaviors to influence at a time and then keep track of how many times the behavior is achieved by using tokens, stickers, smiley faces, or another visual reminder of accomplishment.
 When a certain number of tokens are earned, they can be turned in for a larger incentive.
 Incentives and goals should be constantly monitored to make sure they remain appropriate and encouraging.

-Extra Time: Students with ASD may need longer to accomplish certain tasks than their typically developing peers need.
+Extra Time: Students on the autism spectrum may need longer to accomplish certain tasks than their typically developing peers need.
 For example, extra time may be provided to take tests or quizzes, to turn in homework and/or projects, or even to get to and from class.
-Some students with ASD are dismissed from each class a few minutes early so they can navigate the hallways when they are not so congested.
+Some students on the autism spectrum are dismissed from each class a few minutes early so they can navigate the hallways when they are not so congested.
 The benefits of early dismissal need to be weighed against the loss of time in the classroom – particularly if the teacher tends to make or explain assignments at the end of class.
 If it is determined that extra time between classes is needed, an accommodation can be made for how the student is assigned homework (for example, by receiving a sheet that explains the assignment in detail and providing some other time in the day for the student to ask for clarification).

 Help with Class Notes: If your student has a hard time listening and taking notes at the same time, there may be alternatives to classic note taking.
 Some students are permitted to tape record class, use another student’s notes, or use the teacher’s outline for the class.

-Homework Modifications: Some students with ASD have a reduced homework load or don’t have any homework at all.
+Homework Modifications: Some students on the autism spectrum have a reduced homework load or don’t have any homework at all.
 Others receive more time to do long term-projects, or have projects assigned in smaller chunks.
 Some students benefit from seeing a sample project or paper so they can visualize what is expected.

-Preferential Seating: Students with ASD may be easily distracted in the classroom.
+Preferential Seating: Students on the spectrum may be easily distracted in the classroom.
 Many students benefit from being seated close to where the teacher usually speaks.
 Others may need to be separated from noisier students or from windows, air vents, or other classroom distractions.

 Timers: Depending on the child, timers can be a good way to remind a child it is time to end one activity and begin another.
 Finding a timer that provides a warning before time expires is ideal.
 Otherwise, the timer may be anxiety provoking and more of a problem than a benefit.